 LES 499.
 Tutorial.
-1 to 8 hours.
+1-8 Hours.

 Intended to supplement, not supplant, regular course offerings.
 Students interested in a tutorial must secure the consent of the faculty member concerned before registration and submit any required documentation to him or her.
-Credit/No Credit grading only.
+Course Information: Credit/No Credit grading only.
 May be repeated up to 1 time(s) if topics vary.

 LES 501.
 Introduction to Graduate Legal Studies.
-4 hours.
+4 Hours.

 Provides a common framework for graduate students in legal studies, focusing on such topics as history and philosophy of justice, law, and legal institutions.
-Prerequisite: College course in American government.
-Restricted to Doctoral - Springfield, and Graduate - Springfield.
+Course Information: Prerequisite: College course in American government.

 LES 504.
 Graduate Seminar.
-4 hours.
+4 Hours.

 A seminar for second-year graduate students that provides an opportunity to build on and further develop research, writing, and analytical thinking skills and to apply these skills to the resolution of a current legal problem(s) or issue(s) in such a way that the relationship of law to society and to social change is heightened.
 Seminar design varies with instructor.
 The final paper in this course will be reviewed by the Graduate Review Committee and will constitute the master's level project.
 NOTE: If the course requirements are not completed during the initial four-hour enrollment, students must register for LES 597 for zero credit hours (one billable hour) in all subsequent semesters until these requirements are completed.
-Prerequisite: LES 587, or equivalent experience, and permission of instructor.
-Restricted to Doctoral - Springfield, and Graduate - Springfield.
+Course Information: Prerequisite: LES 587, or equivalent experience, and permission of instructor.

 LES 512.
 Theories of Justice.
-4 hours.
+4 Hours.

 This course will provide an introduction to a range of theories that consider the meaning of justice.
 The topics covered will include classics theories from the tradition of philosophical liberalism as well as contemporary critical theories, with a focus on how these frameworks conceptualize law and interpret legal issues.
-Restricted to Doctoral - Springfield, and Graduate - Springfield.

 LES 513.
 Seminar in Politics and Law.
-4 hours.
+4 Hours.

 Exploration of inequality in the American political and legal system; nature and functions of law in general, given the economic and political organization of American society.
 Law and the legal system viewed from the critical perspective, including relationship between the legal system and justice, fairness, and equality.
 Issues of inequality, race, class, and gender will be stressed.
-Same as PSC 513.
-Restricted to Graduate - Springfield, and Doctoral - Springfield.
+Course Information: Same as PSC 513.

 LES 519.
 Seminar in Courts and Policymaking.
-4 hours.
+4 Hours.

 This graduate seminar focuses on courts as policymaking institutions and their relationship to other institutions.
 The wisdom, legitimacy, and efficacy of judicial policymaking will be explored, with a particular focus on courts and social policy.
 The extent to which courts can achieve social change is also addressed.
-Same as PSC 519.
-Restricted to Graduate - Springfield, and Doctoral - Springfield.
+Course Information: Same as PSC 519.

 LES 522.
 Health Care Law, Patient Privacy, and HIPAA.
-4 hours.
+4 Hours.

 Covers basic concepts in the law as it relates to health care with emphasis on the implications of the privacy requirements of the HIPAA law and it's privacy regulations.
 Students will review and address issues dealing with access to care, patient and provider rights and responsibility, the interplay of state and federal regulatory schemes and evolving legal issues related to delivering health care.
 Special emphasis will be placed on the impact the new HIPAA rules relating to access to patient records and privacy.
-Restricted to Graduate - Springfield, and Doctoral - Springfield.

 LES 525.
 Health Law.
-4 hours.
+4 Hours.

 Introduce students to health law, patient/physician relationship, informed consent, the liability of health care professionals and health care institutions, structure of health care enterprises, life and death decisions and public health.
-Restricted to Graduate - Springfield, and Doctoral - Springfield.

 LES 554.
 Clinical Education.
-1 to 8 hours.
+1-8 Hours.